 Use the highest heat you have!

-I have a regular old ugly, not special, not-convection oven, and I crank that baby up as high as it will go, 550 degrees.
+I have a regular old ugly, not special, not-convection oven, and I crank that baby up to 550 degrees for baguettes, and 500 degrees for bigger loaves.
 That blast of heat is just what your dough needs to form it’s wonderful crust, and lock in all those yeast bubbles.

 I also throw a few ice cubes in the bottom of the oven right before I pop the bread pan in.
 In the bread world, there is some controversy about if one should use water or ice or nothing, or what method is most authentic and all that.
 Honestly, I throw in ice because it’s easy and safe, and I can do it quickly and not let my oven cool down.